6G Survey on Challenges, Requirements, Applications, Key Enabling Technologies, Use Cases, AI integration issues and Security aspects: Future Research Directions

+{\bf Spectrum and Interference Management.} The shortage of spectrum at higher frequencies and the associated interference problems necessitate efficient and innovative spectrum-sharing schemes.
+Effective spectrum management is crucial for achieving optimal resource utilization and maximizing quality of service (QoS).
+To ensure the efficient deployment of 6G, researchers must address issues such as spectrum management for heterogeneous networks and devices operating within the same frequency band~\cite{matinmikko2020spectrum}.

+{\bf Beam Management in THz Communications.} Beamforming via advanced MIMO systems is a potential technology to support high data rates.
+However, managing beams at high-frequency bands like the THz band is challenging due to the unique propagation characteristics.
+Therefore, designing an effective beam management scheme to handle these propagation characteristics in advanced MIMO systems is crucial.
+Furthermore, for seamless handover in high-speed vehicular systems, it is important to efficiently select the optimal beam \cite{markit2017internet}.

+{\bf Device Capability.} The initiation of the THz spectrum will introduce new sensing capabilities to 6G devices, including high-definition imaging and frequency spectroscopy.
+These enhanced sensing capabilities, when combined with high precision, will play a crucial role in understanding the context and could help build a trusted and secure environment.
+The 6G system will require more advanced capabilities from devices to operate efficiently.
+For example, advanced smartphones equipped with AI, XR and integrated sensing must be resourceful enough to enable the new features of 6G, such as a throughput of 1 Tb/s.
+Existing 5G devices may have limitations in supporting some of the 6G features.
+Therefore, a large number of devices currently connected to 5G will need to be compatible with 6G.

+{\bf High Capacity Backhaul Network Connectivity.} One significant element in the connectivity solution for 6G networks is an efficient backhaul connection.
+Designing an appropriate backhaul for remote areas can be very challenging.
+The high-density access networks envisioned for 6G are distinct and pervasive, capable of providing ultra-high data rates.
+In the future, the backhaul network will play a critical role in providing massive connectivity between core and access networks.
+Evolving satellite constellations, such as Starlink by SpaceX, and systems by OneWeb and Telesat, have significant potential to support such scenarios; however, they are expensive solutions.
+Optical fiber and free-space optical (FSO) networks are more appropriate options and have the potential to further enhance the performance of backhaul networks in 6G.
+Therefore, advancements in backhaul networks are essential~\cite{sharma2021review}.

-3D networking is a capability where someone can create a stunning 3D network diagram for a better understanding of the network.
-3D networking is considered one of the powerful future networking aspects that will merge with the 6G network.
-The 3D-based networks expanded in the vertical direction and it requires innovative methods for resource management, routing protocol, mobility support, and channel access.
-Huge attention is required from industry and academia to implement the concept.
-It will merge with 6G networks and provide better networking operations and management \cite{huq20213d}.
+{\bf Complexity in Resource Management for 3D Networking.} 3D networking enables the creation of stunning 3D network diagrams for a better understanding of network structures.
+It is considered one of the powerful future aspects of networking that will merge with 6G networks.
+3D-based networks expand in the vertical direction, necessitating innovative methods for resource management, routing protocols, mobility support, and channel access.
+Significant attention from both industry and academia is required to implement this concept.
+Merging with 6G networks, 3D networking will enhance networking operations and management \cite{huq20213d}.